ICU Topics

 Delirium

-What ICU delirium looks like, how it differs from other altered mental states, and how therapy plays a role in prevention and management.
+What ICU delirium looks like, how it differs from other altered mental states, and therapy’s role in prevention and management.

 Mechanical ventilation